thoughtworks-jumpstart/jumpstart/machine-setup/README.md

 ### Opening VS Code from your terminal / Git Bash

+We often need to open VS Code to view all files in a directory.
+To do that, you need to add VS Code program to the `PATH` environment variable of your account.

 Open a new shell terminal/Git Bash window, and type `code -v`.
 If your shell complains that code command is not found, do the following:

 1. Start VS Code